Punjab Workshop Documentation

 Sometimes the pauna (towel) is green and sometimes it is yellow

 My father's son -in-law is a handsome fellow

 The singing minstrels wear glass earrings

 And in the glass pieces I see your face

 Wherever I look, I see only your face

 This song speaks to the value given to the birth of a son and the drinking involved in celebration of that event

 Elder sister-in-law and younger sister-in-law gave birth to sons,

 Whereas in every house boys are being born

-Devraniyan (younger brother's wife) and jethaniyan (elder brother's
+Devraniyan (younger brother's wife) and jethaniyan (elder brother's wife) had girls